Bdiwy/Django-Personal_Blog-Opensource/README.md

 ## 🚀 New Features Comeing soon

-1- Service page dumping data from database
-2- About page dumping data from database
+1-
+2-
 3- Contact page dumping data from database

+- Service page dumping data from database
+- About page dumping data from database
+- Contact page dumping data from database